Plychess

 In-Depth Explanation

 En Passant (French for 'in passing') is a special pawn capture rule in chess.
 It happens when a pawn captures an opponent's pawn that has just moved two squares forward from its starting position.
+The capturing pawn must be on its fifth rank, and the opponent's pawn must move two squares in a single move, landing exactly next to it.
+The capture must be made immediately on the next move.

 Frequently Asked Questions